Dreamscapes/Enumeration/files/Enumeration.php.txt

     /**
-     * Instances are not allowed to be created by users *
+     * Instances are not allowed to be created outside of this class *
      * @param     string      $name       The enumerated member's name
      * @param     mixed       $value      The enumerated member's value